 Practical Work

-This will include activities such as light housework, cleaning, spending time with a small child while the baby and parents nap.
+This will include activities such as light housework, light cleaning, spending time with a small child while the baby and parents nap.
 It may also include running errands, preparing small meals or snacks, grocery shopping, infant care both night and day, setting up and organizing the nursery, and meal prep.

-Informational
+Informational Support

 Emotional Support

-A Doula can be a safe person to share your birthing experience without judgment, They can help you explore your emotions and feel safe to talk through the things you may be feeling as you have added a new member to your family.
-They will also help to ensure that you are bonding with your child and that the new child is integrating well into the family.
-They will help your children and your spouse adjust to the new changes as well.
+A Doula can be a safe person to share your birthing experience without judgment, They can be a sounding board to help you explore your emotions and feel safe to talk through the things you may be feeling as you have added a new member to your family.

 How Much Does a PostPartum Doula Cost?

-The cost of a postpartum doula will vary depending on where you live, the doula’s skill level, what type of services you need, and time of day(night vs day).
+The cost of a postpartum doula will vary depending on where you live, the doula’s skill level, what type of services you need, and time of day(overnight shifts vs day shifts), and number of visits.
 On average the cost is between $30-45/hour.
 Some may allow for a sliding scale based on your income or give discounted rates if paid in advance or a certain bulk amount of hours.

-Are Postpartum Doulas Covered By Insurance?
+Are Postpartum Doula Services Covered By Insurance?

-Unfortunately in most cases Postpartum Doulas are not covered by insurance.
+Unfortunately in most cases postpartum doulas are not covered by insurance.
 As most insurance companies do not see them as “essential care providers” they will not include them in their coverage.
 There are some insurance companies that have begun to pay for doula services, but this will require you to reach out and see if your insurance company participates.

 You will have to work with your insurance company to determine if your doula has to be certified or if they meet the requirements for reimbursement.
 It is a little upfront work but be worth it in the end.